 Student organizations and competition teams

-Immerse yourself as a future Berkeley Engineer through the Society of Women Engineers’ New Admit Virtual Overnight Host Program (vOHP).
+Immerse yourself as a future Berkeley Engineer through the Society of Women Engineers’ New Admit Orientation Host Program (OHP).
 During this week-long program, you’ll bond with prospective and current students at socials and through a pen pals program, explore the vast opportunities in engineering and get honest perspectives to all your Berkeley Engineering questions.
-Check out these links for more information and to register for SWE’s vOHP 2021!
-Contact SWE if you have any questions.
+Register by Saturday, April 16.
+Email SWE with questions.

 Much of what makes Berkeley Engineering unique is the abundance of ways our students can learn and grow.
 Our student organizations and competition teams offer unique opportunities to integrate materials learned in the classroom with a chance to develop character and leadership skills.

 Each year on Cal Day, engineering student organizations and competition teams turn out in force, sharing the projects they ran throughout the year, vehicles they’ve built, or some other hands-on experience — all so you can learn more about them and the students who make it all possible.
 Since we’re unable to provide that in-person experience this year, our students have shared videos, photos and stories of what makes their organization or team such an important part of the their time as Berkeley engineers.

 Check out some of the teams and organizations that have created content for you below.
 Then you can find the complete list of engineering student organizations and competition teams online.